Build your project for app stores

 iOS app signing credentials

-• If you have not generated a provisioning profile and/or distribution certificate yet, you can let EAS CLI take care of that for you by signing into your Apple Developer Program account and following the prompts.
+• If you have not generated a provisioning profile and/or distribution certificate yet, use EAS CLI by signing in to your Apple Developer Program account and following the prompts.

 • If you want to manually generate your credentials, see the manual iOS credentials guide for more information.